laracademy/laradocs/documentation/installation.md

 ## Server Requirements

-Laradocs has a few system requirements.
-All of these requirements are satisfied if you are already running **Laravel 5.3**.
+Laradocs like Laravel has a few system requirements, and these are all because of the framework itself.
+If you can run **Laravel 5.3** then you can run Laradocs.
+Please ensure that your environment meets the following:

 * PHP >= 5.6.4
 * OpenSSL PHP Extension